microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupMember.md

 ```

 ## Description
-the Get-EntraBetaGroupMember cmdlet gets a member of a group in Microsoft Entra ID.
+The Get-EntraBetaGroupMember cmdlet gets a member of a group in Microsoft Entra ID.

 ## Examples